Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This value is used in the statistics table to help with reporting.
 The statistics table in Koha keeps track of all checkouts and renewals, this preference defines which branch is entered in to the table when a patron renews an item for themselves via the OPAC.

-`OPACSuggestionMandatoryFields <#OPACSuggestionMandatoryFields>`__
+.. _opacsuggestionmandatoryfields-label:

+OPACSuggestionMandatoryFields
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: blank